Digital forensics: Application

 Related to "Evaluation of source," meta data associated with digital documents can be easily modified (for example, by changing the computer clock you can affect the creation date of a file).
 Document authentication relates to detecting and identifying falsification of such details.

 Limitations

 One major limitation to a forensic investigation is the use of encryption; this disrupts initial examination where pertinent evidence might be located using keywords.
 Laws to compel individuals to disclose encryption keys are still relatively new and controversial.
 But always more frequently there are solutions to brute force passwords or bypass encryption, such as in smartphones or PCs where by means of bootloader techniques the content of the device can be first acquired and later forced in order to find the password or encryption key.
+Concerns have been raised regarding the scientific validation of digital forensic tools and methodologies, which includes the lack of standardized testing frameworks and reproducibility across investigations.
 It is estimated that about 60% of cases that involve encrypted devices, often go unprocessed because there is no way to access the potential evidence.